open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/connectors/database/sap-hana/cli.md

 ### 1. Define the YAML Config

-This is a sample config for MySQL:
+This is a sample config for SAP Hana:

 {% codePreview %}